rafastern/Dryland_PV_vs_afforestation/Readme.md

 # Dryland PV vs. afforestation

 Code and data related to our article on dryland PV and afforestation.
-Blablabla

 ## How to Cite